 It can help to keep a record of the events that have happened.
 Write down dates and short descriptions in a journal.
 Save any offensive pictures, videos, texts, or IMs as evidence.
 That way you'll have them if your school or family has to take legal action.
 To avoid going through feeling upset all over again, save this evidence someplace where you don't have to see it every day.

-Bystanders play an important role in stopping bullying — even sexual bullying.
+Bystanders play an important role in stopping bullying and sexual harassment.
 If you see someone who is being harassed, take action.
 If it feels safe and natural to speak up, say, "Come on, let's get out of here" to the person you see getting bullied or bothered.
-There's no need to speak to the harasser.
-He or she isn't worth the energy, and sometimes it's better not to engage the person.
+You probably shouldn't try to change the bully's behavior by yourself, but it is OK to let the bully know people are watching and will be getting involved.

 If you don't feel you can say something at the time you see the incident, report the event to a teacher or principal.
 This isn't snitching.
 It's standing up for what's right.
 No one deserves to be harassed.
 You could also talk to the victim afterward and offer support.
 Say that you think what happened is not OK and offer some ideas for dealing with harassment.

 You won't always see sexual harassment or bullying happening.
 A friend who is going through it might not talk about it.